 (You also get priority VIP support — faster turnaround times on queries.)

-These increased limits definitely make the ‘Business VIP’ plan a much better option for most merchants than the other two ecommerce plans.
+These increased limits definitely make the ‘Business Elite’ plan a much better option for most merchants than the other Wix plans that cater for ecommerce.

-Is the ‘Business VIP’ plan right for me?
+Is the ‘Business Elite’ plan right for me?

-The ‘Business VIP’ plan is the best plan for any Wix user who is serious about dropshipping or wants to build a high-traffic, high-revenue store.
+The ‘Business Elite’ plan is the best plan for any Wix user who wants to do a lot of dropshipping or build a high-traffic, high-revenue store.

-So what’s the best Wix ‘Business and Ecommerce’ plan?
+So what’s the best Wix plan for ecommerce?

-For me, if you’re serious about ecommerce, the ‘Business VIP’ Wix plan is definitely the main one to consider seriously.
-The other two plans can work in certain contexts, but if you’ve got grand ambitions for dropshipping, or anticipate having a large number of sales of your products from your site, then the Business VIP plan is by far the best choice.
+For me, if you’re serious about ecommerce, the ‘Business Elite’ Wix plan is definitely the main one to consider seriously.
+The other two plans can work in certain contexts, but if you’ve got grand ambitions for dropshipping, or anticipate having a large number of sales of your products from your site, then the Business Elite plan is by far the best choice.